Australian

 through

-art: Artist Meena Kayastha’s Divine Debris draws on her
+art: Artist Meena Kayastha’s Divine Debris draws

-watching other female figures around her struggle with
+in Nepal watching other female figures around

-the limits imposed upon them, by Sophia L. Pande (kp
+by Sophia L. Pande (kp 08/01/2017)

 Joint